-MARSHEAUX IS A Greek electro pop duo, a name derived by the first syllables of the two girls' names that comprise it: Marianthi Melitsi and Sophie Sarigiannidou.
-Originally from Thessaloniki, the girls moved to Athens and formed Marsheaux to express creatively their appreciation of electronic pop music.
-Brought up to the sound of synthesizer, they lived on a healthy diet of Depeche Mode, Human League, OMD, Duran Duran, Soft Cell, New Order and Sparks.
+MARSHEAUX is a Greek electro-pop duo, whose name is derived from the first syllables of its member's names: Marianthi Melitsi and Sophie Sarigiannidou.
+Originally from Thessaloniki, they moved to Athens and formed Marsheaux to express their love for electronic pop music.
+Brought up to the sound of a synthesizer, they lived on a healthy diet of Depeche Mode, Human League, OMD, Duran Duran, Soft Cell, New Order, and Sparks.

 We don’t have a standard procedure or inspiration.
 We constantly write melodies or some words that get stuck in our minds.
 When the time is right we get together and start working on all the material.
 We discuss how and where we want to go with the new work and try to bring everything together.

 We would say everywhere.
-Now with our phones we can do everything everywhere, It’s really helpful when you have an idea and you don’t want to forget it or want to record a sound or write a lyric.
-Usually when we are on vacations we have a lot of good ideas for potential songs.
-Of course when we work or having fun at the studio together we always love the outcome.
+Now with our phones, we can do everything everywhere, It’s really helpful when you have an idea and you don’t want to forget it or want to record a sound or write a lyric.
+Usually, when we are on vacation we have a lot of good ideas for potential songs.
+Of course, when we work or have fun at the studio together, we always love the outcome.

 It’s a huge list, we’ll name a few, like Kraftwerk, Depeche Mode, Cabaret Voltaire, The Smiths, The Cure, Madonna, Bjork, Human League, OMD, DURAN DURAN, Gary Numan, Sparks, Giorgio Moroder, Massive Attack, Orbital, Chemical Brothers and many many more.